 - Miso paste: A bit of miso paste helps round out the chili and add some umami.
 I love adding miso to vegetarian dishes, as it has such a complex depth of flavor.

-- Sour cream: Sour cream helps cut the acidity and spice of the chili.
-Don’t have sour cream?
+- Creamy toppings: Grated cheddar or pepper jack cheese makes the chili nice and creamy.
+A dollop of sour cream helps cut the acidity and spice of the chili.
+Don't have sour cream?
 Sub in greek yogurt with a bit of lime juice.
-I do this all the time, and it’s a great swap!
+I do this all the time, and it's a great swap!

 This chili recipe is quite easy and straightforward.
 Here’s how to make it.

-Step 1: Saute the aromatics until they’re nice and golden-brown and softened.
+Step 1: Over medium heat, saute the aromatics until they're golden-brown and softened.
 The key here is to get some flavor, so golden-brown (but not burnt) edges are a must.
-Stir in the chipotle peppers and saute for a minute or two.

-Step 2: Add the spices and stir to combine.
-Cook for a minute, just to “activate” and toast the spices.
+Step 2: Turn the heat off, then add the chipotle chiles and spices, and stir to combine.
+Saute for a minute, just to "activate" and toast the spices.

-Step 4: Add the crushed tomatoes, vegetable stock, and miso paste.
-Stir to combine.
+Step 3: Stir in the crushed tomatoes, vegetable stock, and miso paste.

-Step 5: Bring to a boil, then reduce the heat and simmer for at least 30 minutes (preferably an hour).
-This simmering time allows the chili to develop flavors.
-If you find that it’s splattering, cover it with a lid.
+Step 5: Bring to a boil over medium-high heat, then reduce the heat and simmer over medium-low heat for at least 30 minutes (preferably an hour).
+If you find that it's splattering, cover it with a lid.

 Storage

-Chili will last 3 to 4 days in an airtight container stored in the refrigerator.
+Fridge: Chili will last 3 - 4 days in an airtight container stored in the refrigerator.
 Make sure to cool it down to room temperature before storing in a container!

 For even more cozy recipes, be sure to subscribe to my newsletter.